 Hit The Roof

 Not a fan of wall decor?
 Time to bring the eyes up, and we mean way up.
-This mural covers the ceiling, from one end to the other, in an oil splatter design that looks straight out of a museum.
-The blue shades complement other elements in the room without looking overly decorated or overly coordinated.
+This mural covers the ceiling, from one end to the other, in an abstract line design that looks straight out of a museum.
+The greige shades complement other elements in the room without looking overly decorated or overly coordinated.

 Plaid on plaid.
 Dots with stripes.
 There's a certain art to pattern mixing that very few can master with ease.
-But this simple black and white flower pattern fits easily with other patterned designs.
-Case in point, we love how it contrasts here against the cold white subway tiles and gray-patterned floor tiling.
+But this simple yellow and white dot pattern fits easily with other designs.
+Case in point, we love how it contrasts here against the cold white subway tiles and black-framed artwork and mirror.

-Unlike most murals we've seen, this one has a way of toning down the room.
-The single-line artwork feels sophisticated and stylish, transforming any room into an NYC penthouse.
+While the artwork is simple, the impact on this entryway is huge.
+The line artwork of various statuses and busts feels sophisticated and stylish, transforming any room into an NYC penthouse.
 Just add a few marble and brass elements, and you're basically in a West Village flat.

 Splash of Color

 While some wall murals are meant to be the focal point of the room, some play the supporting role.
-So is the story with this tomato-hued swatch.
-The splash of color is the perfect canvas for the rest of the wall decor so the greenery and mirror can play the starring roles.
+So is the story with this blush pink-hued swatch.
+The splash of color is the perfect canvas for the rest of the wall decor so the gallery wall and vibrant blue sofa can play the starring roles.

 If you ask us, this technique looks just like the crayon art hack that went viral a few years ago.
 But it's cooler, way cooler.
 Dripping from the ceiling down the middle of the wall, the entire art piece looks like it was made for the space.